 George, one of the raven chicks who was born at the Tower in 2019, will join the other ravens later in the summer.

 Meet the famous ravens at the Tower of London and learn more about why they are known as the guardians of the Tower, at their lodgings on the South Lawn.

 The names of our current Tower ravens are Jubilee, Harris, Gripp, Rocky, Erin, Poppy and Merlina.
 Ravens are intelligent birds and each of ours has its own personality; they can mimic sounds, play games and solve problems.
 See if you can spot some of their fascinating behaviour on your visit.

-To celebrate the arrival of four new raven chicks at the Tower of London, the first ravens to be hatched at the Tower in 30 years, the Yeoman Warders will be giving 15-minute talks about the ravens twice a day through the month of July.
+To celebrate the arrival of four new raven chicks at the Tower of London, the first ravens to be hatched at the Tower in 30 years, the Yeoman Warders will be giving 15-minute talks about the ravens twice a day until Saturday 30 November.

 The talks will take place from 11:00-11:15 and 13:30-13:45 each day, next to the ravens enclosure.
 The talks are included in your Tower ticket.

 It is said that the kingdom and the Tower of London will fall if the six resident ravens ever leave the fortress.
 There are seven ravens at the Tower today — the required six, plus one spare!

 Charles II is thought to have been the first to insist that the ravens of the Tower be protected after he was warned that the crown and the Tower itself would fall if they left.